 Sunny Acres Let Me Show You How It’s Done “Coach”.
 Ready for a friend for Quattro, I put out feelers, and

 connected with Coach.
 He was not as bold as Quattro, a bit more stand back and watch before diving in, friendly and cuddly, and not over the top.
 As he’s grown up, he’s gained confidence and drive – he’s super fast!
 He has the Aussie reserve around people and dogs – he’s friendly, but not a social butterfly.
 This has made him easy to train in group classes, like Agility, and he is super focused when doing Nose Work – he’s very motivated and driven!
 We even started Treibball, which I think he’ll be good at.
-He loves to work and do stuff, and has developed into a fun little dog.
+He loves to work and train and perform his tricks, and has developed into a fun little dog.